AaltoSciComp/python-for-scicomp/content/packaging.rst

 - It is also recommended to `document your package <https://coderefinery.github.io/documentation/>`__.
 - When the project grows, you might need `automated testing <https://coderefinery.github.io/testing/>`__.

-To have a concrete example but still simple example, we will create a project consisting of 3 functions, each in its own file.
+To have a concrete but still simple example, we will create a project consisting of 3 functions, each in its own file.
 We can then imagine that each file would contain many more functions.
 To make it more interesting, one of these functions will depend on an external library: ``scipy``.